top of page

 I am a mother, an animal lover, a keen walker and allotment grower.
 I am a day dreamer, a doodler and a realist.
 I am concerned with humanities environmental impact and our childrens future.

-I am also a Fine artist who specialises in Printmaking.
-I started Printmaking nearly twenty years ago whilst acquiring my Foundation Diploma in Art.
-I remember vividly making my first Collagraph, the smell of stale linseed and turpentine, my frustrations with the old stiff ink and the lengthy processes with toxic materials.
-With a flair for Contemporary Craft and already experienced in printmaking, I went on to achieve BA (Hons) Fine Art from Birmingham Institute of Art and Design.
+I am also an artist specialising in printmaking.
+I started printmaking nearly twenty years ago whilst studying for a Foundation Diploma in Art.
+I remember vividly making my first collagraph, the smell of stale linseed and turpentine, my frustrations with the old stiff ink and the lengthy processes with toxic materials.
+Undeterred, I continued my printmaking practice graduating with a BA (Hons) Fine Art from Birmingham Institute of Art and Design.

 Evidence of the artist’s hand is present in all my work.
-I use traditional Printmaking methods to push my art practice further, often combining two or more techniques such as Woodcut, Drypoint, Monotype and Mokulito (Wood Lithography) to produce the final print.
-This allows my work to evolve slowly into reflective small editions or unique monotypes and mixed media paintings.
+I use traditional printmaking methods to push my art practice further, often combining two or more techniques such as woodcut, drypoint, mono-type and Japanese wood lithography called Mokulito to produce the final print.
+This allows my work to evolve slowly into reflective small editions or unique mono-prints and mixed media paintings.

 I feel fortunate to live and work in a beautiful village in Warwickshire surrounded by fields and animals.
 The rural landscape influences my largely autobiographical work; where the transformative qualities of the natural environment are used as a metaphor for myself.
 Childhood memories, familiar sayings and experiences are all incorporated into Art which resonates with us all.